 Before you start worrying, understand that these are RARE cases.
 I’ve seen a handful of cases of the first situation, one case of the second situation, and no joint infections in my practice.
 The purpose of this list is primarily to let you know when you shouldn’t seek dry needling.

 Ultimately, you need to a see a physical medicine practitioner with dry needling treatment and it’s even better if he or she has joint manipulation skills.
 The majority of these practitioners are doctors of chiropractic, but some are also physical therapists or Doctors of Osteopathy.
 It doesn’t necessarily matter what their degree is, but more important that they have experience in examining SI joint pain diagnosing it, and treating it.

-If you’re interested in how dry needling can help with pain and injuries in other areas, see some other posts from our Cary chiropractors in the link here –> Dry Needling Blog Posts
+If you’re interested in how dry needling can help with pain and injuries in other areas, see some other posts from our Cary chiropractors in the link here –> Dry Needling Blog

 Dr. Jason Williams DC is a chiropractor at AccessHealth Chiropractic in Cary, NC.
 He treats neuromusculoskeletal pain and injuries using chiropractic manipulation (adjustments), dry needling, western acupuncture, rehab exercise strategies, Graston Technique IASTM, and other supportive therapies.
 Primary areas of focus include back pain, neck pain, muscular pain, extremity pain, and orthopedic injuries.